versates/docker/java/README.md

 * `docker run --name java versates/java java -version`

 # Supported Docker versions
-This image is officially supported on Docker version 1.12.3.
+This image is officially supported on Docker version 18.06 and earlier.
-Support for older versions (down to 1.7) is provided on a best-effort basis.
+Support for older versions is provided on a best-effort basis.
-Please see the [Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.
+Please see the [Docker installation documentation](https://docs.docker.com/install/) for details on how to upgrade your Docker daemon.

 # Contributing
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.